Governance design for multiple teams

 - The workload owner prepares a bill of materials for required Azure resources in either the development environment, production environment, or both, and submits it to the subscription owner.

-- The subscription owner reviews the bill of materials and validates the requested resources to ensure that the requested resources are appropriate for their planned use - for example, checking that the requested virtual machine sizes are correct.
+- The subscription owner reviews the bill of materials and validates the requested resources to ensure that the requested resources are appropriate for their planned use, such as checking that the requested virtual machine sizes are correct.

 - If the request is not approved, the workload owner is notified.
 If the request is approved, the subscription owner creates the requested resource group following your organization's naming conventions, adds the workload owner with the contributor role and sends notification to the workload owner that the resource group has been created.